-Cascading Style Sheets (CSS) are used to separate the stylistic elements of a page such as layout, colour and fonts from the content of the page such as paragraphs and images.
+Cascading Style Sheets (CSS) are used to separate the stylistic elements of a page such as layout, color and fonts from the content of the page such as paragraphs and images.
 We call this Separation of Content from Presentation.

-If you don't understand CSS at all then you may decide not to use it for your site.
-However I would suggest that the advantages to be gained from using CSS, not just for Google, are well worth the time invested in learning it.
+If you don't understand CSS at all, then you may decide not to use it for your site.
+However, I would suggest that the advantages to be gained from using CSS, not just for Google, are well worth the time invested in learning it.
 For an introduction to CSS see CSS Is Easy by Kevin Yank or see the many other quality articles over at SitePoint's CSS Section.

 So why is CSS good for Google?

 By taking styles out of the HTML page and putting it into a standalone (imported) style sheet (.css file), you can reduce the overall amount of code in your web pages.
-Pages with less code have smaller file sizes and Google prefers pages with smaller file sizes (many other search engines do too).
+Pages with less code have smaller file sizes, and Google prefers pages with smaller file sizes (many other search engines do too).

-Though Google doesn't offer specific advice on this matter, the search engine optimisation community is generally agreed that 100KB is a good upper limit for page sizes.
+Though Google doesn't offer specific advice on this matter, the search engine optimization community is generally agreed that 100 KB is a good upper limit for page sizes.

-Google rewards pages that are well structured, though many designers choose to ignore standards and guidelines as much as possible, because they (incorrectly) believe standards lead to bland pages.
-Using CSS, designers can create attractive pages with much flair, while adhering to the findability design principles identified in the book (yes you'll have to buy it to get more!).
+Google rewards pages that are well-structured, though many designers choose to ignore standards and guidelines as much as possible, because they (incorrectly) believe standards lead to bland pages.
+Using CSS, designers can create attractive pages with much flair, while adhering to the findability design principles identified in the book (yes, you'll have to buy it to get more!).

-For an example of this technique see my article Random Content Rotation.
+For an example of this technique, see my article Random Content Rotation.